 Let’s get started!

-- It increases traffic on your website.
+- They increase traffic to your website.

-- Post a story
+- Post a story.

-- Tap the sticker icon at the top right
+- Tap the sticker icon at the top right.

 - Click “+ URL” to add the link.